The Fourier Transform

 It is a package.
 We cannot have one without the others.

 All circles and spheres need to be reconsidered for applications within the Planck scale.
-Because our little model is scale independent, all such images apply within the finite-infinite transformation and within the Notations 1-to 201.
+Because our little model is scale independent or invariant, all such images apply within the finite-infinite transformation and within the Notations 1-to 201.
 Because Notation-202 is still “in process” or asymmetric, that scaling may well be limited.

-Sphere Stacking-Packing: Discovered online in 2014, this image gave us the visualization of the transformation from spheres to interior functions and line and finally the Euclidean-Platonic geometries.
-This study, largely from within Wikipedia and the following five Fourier-related dynamic images, are well-worth our time to reflect on them.
+Sphere Stacking-Packing: Discovered online in 2014, this image gave us the visualization of the transformation from spheres to interior functions and lines, and finally the Euclidean-Platonic geometries.
+This study, largely from within Wikipedia and the following Fourier-related dynamic images, are well-worth our time to reflect on them.

 Fourier A. “This wave pattern occurs often in nature, including wind waves, sound waves, and light waves.
 A cosine wave is said to be sinusoidal, because cos ( x ) = sin ( x + π / 2 ) , which is also a sine wave with a phase-shift of π/2 radians.
 Because of this head start, it is often said that the cosine function leads the sine function or the sine lags the cosine.”